Skip to content

-Maritime flair, lots of hip cafes and Scandinavian coziness; welcome to Copenhagen!
-Copenhagen is one of the most beautiful cities in the world.
-In the capital of Denmark, there is simply no stress and no hustle and bustle.
+Welcome to Copenhagen, a city with a maritime flair, lots of hip cafes, and Scandinavian coziness.
+It is one of the most beautiful cities in the world.
+In the capital, there is simply no stress and no hustle and bustle.

-Here you can understand why the Danes have always been voted the happiest people in the world and why Copenhagen is repeatedly selected as one of the most livable cities in the world.
+Here you can understand why the Danes have consistently been voted the happiest people in the world and why Copenhagen is repeatedly selected as one of the most livable cities in the world.

-Copenhagen is charming, the buildings, the coffee houses, the department stores, the style, the cultural offerings, and the friendly people….The city really does have it all.
-Copenhagen is also an ideal cycling city, and it exudes an incredible nonchalance.
-The city is considered one of the most bike-friendly cities in Europe.
+Copenhagen is charming—the buildings, the coffee houses, the department stores, the style, the cultural offerings, and the friendly people It really does have it all.
+Copenhagen is also an ideal cycling city, and it exudes incredible nonchalance.
+It is considered one of the most bike-friendly cities in Europe.

 Copenhagen is a lively destination for a city trip with so much to explore and enjoy.
-Why a city trip to Copenhagen is worthwhile, and which highlights and sights you must not miss?
+Why is a city trip to Copenhagen worthwhile, and which highlights and sights should you not miss?
 Here is our list of the best things to do in Copenhagen and the top places to visit.

 Nyhavn: THE postcard Setting in Copenhagen